Crown Prince Sado: Execution

 In the summer of 1762, an altercation with an official at court enraged Sado.
 In revenge, he threatened to kill the official's son, and attempted to sneak through a water passage to the upper palace.
 He failed to find the son and, instead, confiscated clothing and items belonging to him.
 Rumours that Sado had attempted to enter the upper palace to kill King Yeongjo spread around the court.
 Fearing for the safety of her grandchildren, Royal Consort Yeong begged Yeongjo to deal with Sado.
-By court rules, the body of a royal could not be defiled and, under the then-common practice of communal punishment, Sado's wife and son (the family's only direct male heir) could also face death or banishment if he were executed as a criminal.
+By court rules, the body of a royal could not be defiled and, under the then-common practice of communal punishment, Sado's wife and son (the family's only direct male heir) could also face death or banishment if he were executed as a criminal and traitor.
 As a solution, Yeongjo ordered Sado to climb into a wooden rice chest (roughly 1.3m square / 4 feet square) on a hot July day in 1762.
-According to Lady Hyegyeong's memoirs, Sado begged for his life before getting into the chest, though he attempted to get out again.
+According to Lady Hyegyŏng's memoirs, Sado begged for his life before getting into the chest, though he attempted to get out again.

-Along with her children, Lady Hyegyeong was taken back to her father's house on the same day.
+Along with her children, Lady Hyegyŏng was taken back to her father's house on the same day.
 After two days, King Yeongjo had the chest containing Sado tied with rope, covered with grass, and moved to the upper palace.
 Sado responded from inside the chest until the night of the seventh day; the chest was opened and he was pronounced dead on the eighth day.
 Yeongjo then restored him to the position of crown prince and gave him the posthumous title Sado, meaning "thinking of with great sorrow".

 Conspiracy theory

-During the 19th century, there were rumors that Prince Sado had not been mentally ill, but had been framed; however, these rumors are contradicted by his wife, Lady Hyegyeong, in The Memoirs of Lady Hyegyeong.
-Sado's death remains an issue of debate as to whether his death was retribution for his actual misconduct or if he was the victim of a conspiracy by his political opponents.
+During the 19th century, there were rumours that Prince Sado had not been mentally ill, but had been framed; however, these rumours are contradicted by his wife, Lady Hyegyŏng, in The Memoirs of Lady Hyegyŏng.
+According to historians, there is no evidence that Sado was the victim of a conspiracy.

 Burial

-Crown Prince Sado was buried on Mt.
-BaebongSan in Yangju.
-His body was moved by his son, King Jeongjo, to its current location in 1789, then called Hyeonnyungwon near Suwon, 30 kilometers south of Seoul.
-Five years later the Hwaseong Fortress was built by King Jeongjo, specifically to memorialize and honor his father's tomb (the construction lasted 1794-1796, while the official reception was 1795).
-Lady Hyegyeong died and was buried with her husband in 1816.
+Crown Prince Sado was buried on Mount Baebong in Yangju.
+His body was moved by his son, King Jeongjo, to its current location in 1789, then called Hyeonnyungwon near Suwon, 30 kilometres south of Seoul.
+Five years later the Hwaseong Fortress was built by King Jeongjo, specifically to memorialize and honour his father's tomb (the construction lasted from 1794 to 1796, while the official reception was 1795).
+Lady Hyegyŏng died and was buried with her husband in 1816.

-Prince Sado and Lady Hyegyeong were posthumously elevated in status and given the titles Emperor Yangjo and Empress Heonyeong in 1899 during the reign of Emperor Gwangmu (Gojong).
+Prince Sado and Lady Hyegyŏng were posthumously elevated in status and given the titles Emperor Yangjo and Empress Heonyeong in 1899 during the reign of Emperor Gwangmu (Gojong).
 Their tomb and the adjacent tomb of their son, King Jeongjo, and his wife, Queen Hyoui, were upgraded accordingly and renamed Yungneung.